stacks-network/stacks-core/NFT_USE_CASE.md

 6. Withdraw the NFT back to the L1 chain, which has two steps.

 This guide will follow the list above, step by step.
+It is also possible to mint assets directly on the hyperchain, and withdraw them onto the L1.
+This bonus step is mentioned at the end of step 5.

 ## Hyperchains Background
 A hyperchain is a network that is separate from the Stacks chain.
 A hyperchain can be thought of as a layer-2 (L2),